is to handle

 a form of

-, which is a type of chart which displays information as a series
+, which is a type of chart which

 of data points called 'markers' connected by straight line segments.

 is a type of chart that contains both bars and

 a line graph, where individual values are represented in descending order

 by bars, and the cumulative total is represented by the line.

 is an average measure of the efficiency of

 production.
 It can be expressed as the ratio of